Employers to receive more wage support when hiring ex-offenders

-SINGAPORE - Employers hiring former offenders will receive more government support in the form of wage offsets through the Jobs Growth Incentive (JGI) scheme, Manpower Minister Josephine Teo said in a Facebook post on Friday (Dec 4) evening.
+Employers hiring former offenders will receive more government support in the form of wage offsets through the Jobs Growth Incentive (JGI) scheme, Manpower Minister Josephine Teo said in a Facebook post yesterday.

 "For employers that include ex-offenders in their workforce expansion, we will provide the higher level of wage support of 50 per cent, regardless of age," she said.

-The JGI is a scheme that was introduced by the government in August to support the hiring of more local workers.
-It is part of government efforts to deal with the economic fallout from the Covid-19 pandemic.
+The JGI is a scheme introduced by the Government in August to support the hiring of more local workers.
+It is part of the Government's efforts to deal with the economic fallout from the coronavirus pandemic.

-It is a two-tier system in which employers will receive either a 50 per cent or a 25 per cent wage discount for local employees.
-The discount will be applied to the first $5,000 of their salaries, and lasts for 12 months from the date they are hired.
-This means that an employer with a worker who qualifies for the 50 per cent discount and is drawing $2,000 per month will have $1,000 refunded a month by the Government for a year.
+It is a two-tiered system in which employers will receive either a 50 per cent or a 25 per cent wage offset for local employees.

+It will be applied to the first $5,000 of their salaries, and lasts for 12 months from the date they are hired.
+This means that an employer with a worker who qualifies for the 50 per cent wage offset and is drawing $2,000 per month will have $1,000 refunded each month by the Government for a year.

 Employers hiring former offenders will now immediately qualify for the higher tier of 50 per cent wage offset.